offbynull/coroutines/README.md

 ```

+### Explanation

+The entry-point for your coroutine must implement the *Coroutine* interface.

+* *CoroutineRunner.execute()* starts or resumes execution of your coroutine.
+* *Continuation.suspend()* suspends the execution of your coroutine.
+* Any method that takes in a *Continuation* type as a parameter will be instrumented by the plugin to work as part of a coroutine.

-#### Important things to be aware of
+Aside from that, some important things to be aware of:

-1. Although your code can target any version of Java down to version 1.4, the Ant and Maven plugins that instrument your code will require Java8 to run.
-1. Only use the *Continuation* object supplied via method argument.
-Never set this object as a field or otherwise pass it to methods that aren't intended to run as part of a coroutine.
+* The *Continuation* object is not meant to be retained.
+Never set it to a field or otherwise pass it to methods that aren't intended to run as part of a coroutine.
-1. The only methods on *Continuation* that you should be calling are *suspend()*, *getContext()*, and *setContext()*.
+* The only methods on *Continuation* that you should be calling are *suspend()*, *getContext()*, and *setContext()*.
 All other methods are for internal use only.

 ##Footnotes